tttppp/ragl/rules.md

 ## 3.5 Disputes

-3.5.1 Players are to contact officials explicitly in the event of a supposedly erroneous information in Scoreboards, incorrect handling of the situation or any other issues that concern the league, preferably in the dedicated Discord channel.
+3.5.1 Players are to contact officials in the event of erroneous information in scoreboards, incorrect handling of a situation or any other issues that concern the league, preferably in the dedicated Discord channel.

 3.5.2 The league officials reserve the right to make the final call in disputed situations with the health of the league in mind.